joshbegley/nyt-latest/README.md

 `Sus declaraciones incendiarias de última hora fueron un recordatorio de lo que puede pasar cuando su estilo sin filtros e improvisado choca con el ritmo diplomático y la meticulosa coreografía de una cumbre internacional.`\
 https://www.nytimes.com/es/2026/06/18/espanol/mundo/trump-g7-europa.html

-**Iran War Live Updates: Vance Defends Iran Deal as Criticism Mounts**\
+**Iran War Live Updates: Vance Defends Iran Deal, With a Blunt Warning to Israel**\
-`The vice president claimed Iran’s nuclear program “has been completely destroyed.”
-He contended Iran only receive economic benefits if their leaders “change their behavior,” even though the deal lifts sanctions on oil exports right away.`\
+`The vice president delivered a pointed warning to Israel, whose war in Lebanon presents an obstacle to the Iran peace agreement.
+“Donald J. Trump is the only head of state in the entire world sympathetic to the state of Israel at moment in this time,” he said.`\
 https://www.nytimes.com/live/2026/06/18/world/iran-war-trump-us-deal

 **Archbishop of Canterbury Apologizes for Church of England’s Role in Forced Adoptions**\